prokoudine/ardour-tutorial/content/editing-sessions/editing-midi-regions/index.en.md

 Another command that effectively adjusts the duration of notes is _Legatize_.
 When you have two notes that begin at different positions on the timeline, _Legatize_ adjusts the end of the note that begins earlier so that it ends exactly where the second note begins.

-{{< figure src="en/.gif" alt="" >}}

-This is, however, a very simple use case.
-You can legatize multiple notes:
+This might mean either expanding or shrinking the duration of the the earlier note:

-{{< figure src="en/.gif" alt="" >}}
+{{< figure src="en/legatize.png" alt="legatize" >}}

-## Removing overlaps

-Sometimes when you perform a part, your finger won't release a key in time, so a note will play a little longer thus resulting in overlapped notes where not are supposed to be.

-Two commands available through the right-click menu, _Legatize_ and _Remove Overlap_ help removing overlaps.
-Here is how they differ.

-FIXME
+As you can see, the first note is expanded to join the second one, and second one is shrunk to join the third one, and the third one is expanded to join the fourth one.

 ## Shifting and transposing notes